ika-rwth-aachen/carlos/utils/tutorial/README.md

 # Tutorial: Simulative Development and Testing with CARLA and ROS

 > [!NOTE]
 > This repository provides CARLOS, an open, modular and scalable simulation framework based on the open-source [CARLA simulator](https://github.com/ika-rwth-aachen/carla-simulator).
 The framework can be used to develop and test C-ITS software in a closed-loop simulation environment.
-Have a closer look at the [README](../README.md) to get a first overview of the provided demo use cases.
+Have a closer look at the top-level [README](../README.md) to get a first overview of the provided demo use cases.

 ---